 Durable Skills

-A First Principles Approach to Modernizing Schooling
+A First Principles Approach to Closing the Skills Gap

-Workforce Demands
+Workforce Demands (Unmet)

-The Skills Gap
+The Skills Gap (Unaddressed)

-Students
+Students (Unprepared)

 Learning is a scientific process, and for students to learn optimally they must be taught (Bjork, 2013: Dunlosky 2021).
 Students use ineffective techniques such as highlighting and re-reading, with limited success.
 Such strategies are rooted in the misconception about learning (Bjork & Bjork, 2011).